Why a PhD in Anthropology at SOAS?

 Students are also welcome to audit other lectures at BA and MA levels within the Department, and are free to audit other lectures within the School with agreement from the course convenor.
 As a matter of courtesy, please ask the lecturer concerned whether or not your attendance will raise any problem in face of over-subscription or limited room space (especially for small lecture groups).
 Please note that auditing is possible for lectures but not for tutorial classes.
 Auditing a language is, therefore, normally precluded.
 Please also note that students cannot be examined in audited courses, nor is work set or marked.

-Please note that auditing other courses at other colleges within the University of London is an option, but this must be recommended by your supervisor to the ADR and approved.
+Please note that auditing other courses at other colleges within the University of London is an option, but this must be recommended by your supervisor and approved.
 Auditing within the University of London can involve a course fee and, if you are not willing to pay this out of your own pocket, the faculty may elect to do so if an argument can be made for the necessity of the course.
-The ADR reserves limited funds for this propose, but applications must be supported with a supervisor’s reference.
+SOAS reserves limited funds for this propose, but applications must be supported with a supervisor’s reference.

 If you wish to apply for funding for separate language tuition offered outside SOAS, then this must be specified at the time of application.
-When you arrive, your supervisor must give their approval and help you make the application to the ADR.
-For more information, please contact, the faculty administrator, or Dr Isolde Standish.
+When you arrive, your supervisor must give their approval and help you make the application.
+For more information, please contact the Director of Doctoral Studies.

 The precise coursework requirements for each course you take (rather than audit) are indicated on the course cover sheets which accompany reading lists.
 It is your responsibility to acquaint yourself with this information.
 Reading Lists will be distributed to students in the first week of teaching.